Betusz/Betusz/README.md

 - 👋 Hi, I’m @Betusz
 - 👀 I’m interested in learning new technologys and I love play videogames
-- 🌱 I’m currently learning Springboot framework and python focused in machine learning
+- 🌱 I’m currently learning PHP and C++
 <!---
 Betusz/Betusz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.